PhoneIn/docs/docs/Installation Guide/inner_door_access.md

 ---
 id: connecting-to-a-strike-lock
-title: Connecting PhoneIn to a Strike Lock for Inner Door Access
+sidebar_label: Connecting to a Strike Lock
-sidebar_label: Inner Door Access
+keywords:
+ - phonein
+ - phonein intercom
+ - smart intercom
 ---

 ## Connecting PhoneIn to a Strike Lock for Inner Door Access